MoveGB/personal-development/frameworks/techops.md

       - level: 5
         criteria:
           - "Represents Monzo at conferences/events"
-          - "Given as a reason for other engineers to join Monzo"
+          - "Given as a reason for other guild members to join Monzo"
           - "Proactively shares knowledge internally"
           - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
   - name: "leadership"